arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 Either this this is a bug or your specification is incomplete.
 ```

-Of coures, no Property-based Testing library is *that* smart.
-But they are not too far.
-They can really shrink down the counterexample, letting you focus on the minimum relevant values.
+Oh, cool: this woule be much more than finding bugs.
+It would be the beginning of a conversation in which you can reason about the correctness of both the code and the requirement.

+As Joe Nelson wrote:

-Proponents of formal methods sometimes stress the notion of specification above that of implementation.
-However it is the inconsistencies between these two independent descriptions of the desired behavior that reveal the truth.
+> Proponents of formal methods sometimes stress the notion of specification above that of implementation.
+> However it is the inconsistencies between these two independent descriptions of the desired behavior
+> that reveal the truth.
 We discover incomplete understanding in the specs and bugs in the implementation.
-Programming does not flow in a single direction from specifications to implementation but evolves by cross-checking and updating the two.
-Property-based testing quickens this evolution. (from [Design and User of QuickCheck][design-and-use-of-quickcheck])
+> Programming does not flow in a single direction from specifications to implementation but evolves by
+> cross-checking and updating the two.
+Property-based testing quickens this evolution.
+(from [Design and Use of QuickCheck][design-and-use-of-quickcheck])

+OK, but down to Earth: no Property-based Testing library is *that* smart.
+They are not too far, though.
+They can really *shrink* down the counterexample, letting you focus on the minimum relevant values.

 ## All right, but the `[Food]` attribute does not exist.